sjaehn/BWidgets/BWidgets/README.md

 Styles can also include other styles in a recursive way to describe specific widget elements or to forward them to linked child widgets which are idetified by their URIDs via push notifications (default behaviour).
+Note: You can switch on / off automatic pushing styles to child widgets by `enablePushStyle()`.

-The following example defines the style with ALL properties for the widget addressed with `setStyle()` and forwards the "sliders" style to all child widgets with the URID for `URI "/sliders"`:
+The following example defines the style with ALL default StyleProperties for the widget addressed with `setStyle()` and forwards the "sliders" style to all child widgets with the URID for `URI "/sliders"`:
 ```
 Style style =
 {